Carling Black Label: United Kingdom

 Carling Black Label sign on a club in Pontefract, West Yorkshire.

 In the 1970s and 80s, Carling Black Label sales were driven to great heights, due partly to increased advertising support, in particular the classic "I bet he drinks" series of advertisements, and partly with the launch of Carling Black Label in cans.
 Cans were important to Carling's success as they helped open up the "take home" market.

 The "I bet he drinks" series of ads showed someone doing something cool, clever or difficult, and having a bystander say "I bet he drinks Carling Black Label".
 With the help of this advertising campaign, it became Britain's best-selling brand of beer in 1971.
 In the 1980s, many of the adverts featured comedians Mark Arden and Stephen Frost, also known as The Oblivion Boys, delivering the classic punchline.
 One of the advertisements in the series, Dambusters from 1989, was a parody of the 1955 film of the same name, and was ranked at number 12 on ITV's list of the "Best Ever Ads" in 2005, and at number 17 on Channel 4's list of the "100 Greatest TV Ads" in 2000.
 Campaign Live also ranked it at number 5 in their list of the "Top 10 Funniest TV Ads of All Time" in 2008.

 Carling was Britain's best selling draught beer between 1985 and 2024.
-Black Label has been dropped from the brand name and logo in Britain since 1997.
+Black Label was dropped from the brand name and logo in Britain in 1997, but was reintroduced in February 2026 with a new premium look and recipe.